unix1984/btrfs/README.md

 Just rewrite the correct path in the file and use it.

 The SSH-Key must be copied to the remote host.
+The folders (rootfs, LXDs) must also be created.
 <br/>
 <br/>
 Tested on Ubuntu 22.04 and Debian 11